TomTheBear/Durham-HPC-Days-2026/_pages/posters.md

   </div>

   <t>
-    You can explore examples of projects in the UKRI landscape here: <a href="https://www.cake.ac.uk/landscape/rtp" target="_blank">
+    You can explore examples of projects in the UKRI DRI landscape here: <a href="https://www.cake.ac.uk/landscape/rtp" target="_blank">
       Link to CAKE's website →
     </a>
   </t>